xiaoyao-Ye/blog/docs/handbook/vue.md

 </template>

 <script>
-import One from '../components/One.vue' import Two from '../components/Two.vue' export default {
+import One from "../components/One.vue";
+import Two from "../components/Two.vue";
+export default {
   data() {
     return {
       isToggle: false,
-      one: 'One',
+      one: "One",
-      two: 'Two',
+      two: "Two",
-    }
+    };
   },
   components: {
     One,
     Two,
   },
-}
+};
 </script>
 ```